 Campground/RV Park Standards

-Standard Transient Nontransient
+Standard Transient Campgrounds/RV Parks Nontransient Campgrounds/RV Parks

-Minimum Campground Lot Area 1,500 sq. feet 3,000 sq. feet
+Minimum campground lot area 1,500 square feet 3,000 square feet

-Minimum Campground Lot Width 30 feet 50 feet
+Minimum campground lot width 30 feet 50 feet

-Maximum Density 8.0 8.0
+Maximum density 8.0 8.0

-Number of campground lots per acre of land designated for campground use.

-- (3) Individual campground or RV park lots shall be separated from service building structures by a minimum distance of 50 feet.
-Also, notwithstanding other requirements, no recreational vehicle or tent platforms shall be located closer than 50 feet to the street right-of-way or any adjacent property line. - (4) No less than one off-street parking space shall be provided on each lot, in addition to the site area provided on each lot for placement of the recreational vehicle or tent. - (5) All campgrounds and RV park streets shall be cleared, graded and improved to a 12 feet width for one-way traffic and 20 feet width for two-way traffic.
-Such streets shall be improved to a year round passable condition and include periodic speed bumps on each major tangent section to reduce speed. - (6) No individual on-site sewerage or water supply shall be permitted, and all community systems for the common use of campground occupants shall fully comply, as evidenced by approved plans, with standards imposed by the Ulster County Department of Health and the Town of Rochester. - (7) A campground or RV park shall possess a minimum of 200 feet of frontage on a state, county or town highway. - (8) A minimum of 20% of the gross site area of the campground or RV park shall be set aside and developed as common use areas for open and enclosed recreational facilities.
-No recreational vehicle site, required buffer strip, street right-of-way, cartway, storage area or utility site shall be counted as meeting this requirement. - (9) Entrances and exits to campgrounds or RV parks shall be designed for safe and convenient movement of traffic into and out of the park and to minimize marginal friction with free movement of traffic on adjacent streets.
-All traffic into or out of the park shall be through such entrances and exits, which shall be limited to a maximum of two each except where safety demands and the Planning Board has approved the same.
-The Planning Board may also require emergency entrances and exits where access in the event of emergencies would be otherwise difficult.
-No entrance or exit shall require a turn at an acute angle for vehicles moving in the direction intended, and the radii of curbs and pavements at intersections shall be such as to facilitate easy turning movement for vehicles with trailer attached.
-No intersection of an entrance and/or exit with a state, county or town highway shall be located where less than 500 feet of sight distance exists in either direction along the state, county or town highway, nor shall such intersection be located within one hundred (150) feet of any other intersection.
+- Number of campground lots per acre of land designated for campground use. - (3) Individual campground or RV park lots shall be separated from service building structures by a minimum distance of 50 feet.
+Also, notwithstanding other requirements, no recreational vehicle or tent platforms shall be located closer than 50 feet to the street right-of-way or any adjacent property line. - (4) No less than one off-street parking space shall be provided on each lot, in addition to the site area provided on each lot for placement of the recreational vehicle or tent. - (5) All campgrounds and RV park streets shall be cleared, graded, and improved to a twelvefoot width for one-way traffic and twenty-foot width for two-way traffic.
+Such streets shall be improved to a year- round passable condition and include periodic speed bumps on each major tangent section to reduce speed. - (6) No individual on-site sewerage or water supply shall be permitted, and all community systems for the common use of campground occupants shall fully comply, as evidenced by approved plans, with standards imposed by the Ulster County Department of Health and the Town of Rochester. - (7) A campground or RV park shall possess a minimum of 200 feet of frontage on a state, county, or Town highway. - (8) A minimum of 20 40% of the gross site area of the campground or RV park shall be set aside and developed as common use areas for open and enclosed recreational facilities.
+No recreational vehicle site required buffer strip, street right-of-way, cartway, storage area or utility site shall be counted as meeting this requirement.